stav/sirem/docs/FILTERING_GUIDE.md

 - Click any custom filter button to add the complete filter to the text box
 - Currently includes:
   - **Medicare Phone**: Find Medicare contacts ready for phone outreach
-  - **Email Present**: Find contacts that have a non-empty email address
+  - **Email**: Find contacts that have a non-empty email address
+  - **News Text**: Find Medicare clients ready for the newsletter text outreach

 ## Advanced Filter Techniques